 An Introduction to the Router

-The first router was developed by BBN in the late 1960s.
-Called the Interface Message Processor, it was built for use on the ARPAnet, which was an early predecessor of the Internet.
-It was quickly improved upon and in 1981, Bill Yeager, of the Stanford Knowledge System Laboratory, developed the code behind the first multiple-protocol router.
-Interest in Yeager’s concept led Len Bosack and Sandy Lerner to develop the first Local Area Network (LAN) and in 1984 the pair launched Cisco Systems, which is currently the largest networking company in the world.
+In the later 1960s, the first router was developed by BBN.
+It was originally called the Interface Message Processor and it was built to be used on ARPAnet, which was one of the first early predecessors of the internet we know today.
+Not too much later in 1981, Bill Yeager of the Stanford Knowledge System Laboratory created and developed the code behind the first-ever multiple-protocol router.
+This led Len Bosack and Sandy Lerner to create the first Local Area Network, and then they launched Cisco Systems in 1984.

 What Is a Router?

-The simplest definition of a router is: a device that acts as a tunnel to the other devices on a network, supplying them with the means to communicate with each other.
-Today, most routers have wireless capabilities allowing this to be done without connecting the machines to the router.
+A router is a device that acts as a connection to other devices on a network, supplying them with communication means with each other.
+Most have wireless capabilities that allow connections to be done without the machines being physically connected to the router.

-Despite being called a wireless router, there are typically two wires that will always be connected to it.
-One is obviously the power cord, while the second comes from the modem.
-The modem, of course, is the piece of hardware that allows connection to the Internet.
+While the router is wireless, there are usually two wires that need to always be connected to it.
+One is the power cord and the other one is the modem.
+The modem is the hardware piece that connects to an Internet connection.